-• Think through how your ministry and the individuals in your community can use social media strategically to reach outsiders and serve your city.

-- Empower and train your ministry leaders on using their social media to influence non-Christians.
+• Think through how your ministry and the individuals in your community can use social media strategically to reach outsiders and serve your campus. • Empower and train students on using their social media to influence non-Christians.
 Encourage them to repost and be involved with any of the content you create.
-This is a great way to get new people or non-Christians in your community involved. - Think about the audience you're trying to reach.
-Consider running a campaign specifically aimed at students with doubts and questions. - Evangelism is one piece of your social media presence.
+This is a great way to get new students or non-Christians in your community involved.

+• Think about the audience you're trying to reach.
+Consider running a campaign specifically aimed at students with doubts and questions.

+• Evangelism is one piece of your social media presence.
 Choose campaigns and content wisely.
 Be intentional with how often you post evangelistically.
 Be seeker friendly, informative and interactive.
-If all you do on social media is evangelism you will lose engagement. - For more ideas, read "How Not To Use Social Media".
+If all you do on social media is evangelism you will lose engagement.

+• For more ideas, read "How Not To Use Social Media".

 One way to engage non-believers in a meaningful way is an online outreach.
-Choose a hashtag for the campaign and be sure to include relevant hashtags from your city and ministry.
-Ask volunteers in your movement to participate at the same time by posting and tweeting.
-You can use Cru's "Spiritual Conversation Starters" found on www.
-Facebook.com/CruGlobal in the photo albums or have ministry leaders pull short videos of their personal stories
+Choose a hashtag for the campaign and be sure to include your school's and ministry's hashtag.
+Ask students in your movement to participate at the same time by posting and tweeting.
+You can use Cru's "Spiritual Conversation Starters" found on www.Facebook.com/ CruGlobal in the photo albums or have students pull short videos of their personal stories.